PUCD2035-E-F15/class_notes/content/week_1/index.md

 ### Introduction to Git and Github

 [Git](http://git-scm.com/) is a version control system.
 As you work on a project it will grow and change.
-Git keeps track of the changes you make to the files in your project.
-Keeping a history can be very valuable.
-With version control, you can review changes to a file over time and you can revert a single file or entire project to an earlier version is something goes wrong.
+Git keeps track of the changes you make to the files in your project, keeping a valuable history.
+With version control, you can review changes to a file over time and you can revert a single file or entire project to an earlier version if (when) something goes wrong.
 Git also provides powerful tools for sharing your work with others and merging the work of teammates.

-[Github](http://www.github.com) is a service that hosts software projects that are managed with Git.
+[Github](http://www.github.com) is a service that hosts software projects that use Git.
 Github builds on Git, adding features for collaborative coding such as bug tracking and code reviews.
-Github hosts a huge array of open-source projects and libraries.
+Github hosts a huge array of open-source and private projects and libraries.

 Normally, you use the Git software through its command line interface.
 If you are not comfortable using the command line, you won't be comfortable using Git in this way.
 [Github Desktop](https://desktop.github.com/) is a simple graphical user interface for Git, with added integration with Github.
 Github desktop isn't as powerful as the command line interface, but it can cover the basic workflows we'll use in class.